Snowdon: Amputee Paul Ellis' 13-hour crawl to reach summit

 In 2008 he chose to have both legs amputated below the knee to gain more mobility.

-The married father-of two said: "I did the first three miles in about three hours... the last two miles took me more or less nine hours probably."
+The married father-of-two said: "I did the first three miles in about three hours... the last two miles took me more or less nine hours probably."

-He said passers-by kept him going: "I've got as few blisters on my stumps, blisters on my hands... you're putting your wrist down all the time so my wrists got quite sore.
+He said passers-by kept him going: "I've got a few blisters on my stumps, blisters on my hands... you're putting your wrist down all the time so my wrists got quite sore.

 "But with all the support of the people on the mountain saying 'come on you can do it', that spurs you on.